cfenollosa/eu-cookie-law/README.md

 Tip: Chrome does not allow local files to set cookies, so this demo won't work on Chrome.

+You can see an online demo [at my own page](http://cfenollosa.com), which uses this same javascript

 To implement it in production
 -----------------------------